oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    - Use the sample script in `/tmp/operator-source/kubernetes/samples/scripts/create-oracle-db-service` to create an Oracle database running in the pod, `oracle-db`.

      ```
-     cd /tmp/operator-source/kubernetes/samples/scripts/create-oracle-db-service
+     $ cd /tmp/operator-source/kubernetes/samples/scripts/create-oracle-db-service
-     start-db-service.sh
+     $ start-db-service.sh
      ```

-     This script will deploy a database in the `default` namespace with the URL, `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`, and administration password, `Oradoc_db1`.
+     This script will deploy a database in the `default` namespace with the connect string `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`, and administration password `Oradoc_db1`.

      This step is based on the steps documented in [Run a Database](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/database/).